Captain & Crew

 Harbour Master: John Morton

-Rathlin Island Ferry Ltd offers islanders, locals and tourists a friendly value for money ferry service from Ballycastle to Rathlin Island on the Causeway Coast and Glens route.
+The Rathlin Ferry offers islanders, locals and tourists a friendly value for money ferry service from Ballycastle to Rathlin Island on the Causeway Coast and Glens route.
 A world away for a day!

-They have 2 ferries operating in the waters between Rathlin Island and Ballycastle.
+They have 2 ferries operating in the waters between Rathlin Island and Ballycastle - Spirit of Rathlin, a large ferry for vehicles and passengers, and Kintra II, a modern high-speed catamaran.

 Customers are required to pre-book tickets in advance.